Britain's FTSE kept steady by rise in Vodafone

 Admiral Markets’ Darren Sinden said the FTSE looked well set for the rest of the year, provided that any market pullbacks did not push it too far below the 7,000 point level.

-“I would be cautiously buying any dips below 7,000,” he said.
-(Additional reporting by Alistair Smout; Editing by Tom Heneghan)
+“I would be cautiously buying any dips below 7,000,” he said. (additional reporting by Alistair Smout; editing by Ralph Boulton)